 Because if it rains, why walk to your nearest bank branch when you can access your account info from home and from the palm of your hand?

 The growing adoption of mobile banking has been driven by many factors, but fundamentally it has to do with convenience and solving pain points.

-Let’s look at the top 10 trends that will continue to influence where this is all heading.
+Let’s look at the top 10 trends in mobile banking that will continue to influence where this is all heading.

 Despite their initial reluctance towards open APIs, banks are starting to understand their potential, with almost 70% implementing API gateways to accelerate digital banking innovation.
 41% see an API gateway an enabler of the developer ecosystem, while almost 38% as a chance to open up to third parties.